Understanding the Role of Intravenous Cold Fluids in Heat Stroke Treatment

 - 3 min read

-That conclusion is supported by the Wilderness Medical Society Clinical Practice Guidelines (2024 update) that state "Cold intravenous fluids may supplement cooling but have not been shown to adequately serve as a primary treatment for heat stroke.
+This conclusion is further supported by the Wilderness Medical Society Clinical Practice Guidelines (2024 update), which state, "Cold intravenous fluids may supplement cooling but have not been shown to adequately serve as a primary treatment for heat stroke.
 We recommend not using cold intravenous fluids as a primary cooling modality for the treatment of heat stroke" (Eifling et al., 2024).
-Furthermore, the November 2024 Consensus Statement on the Pre-Hospital Management of Exertional Heat Illness November 2024 from the Royal College of Surgeons of Edinburgh state "Current evidence does not support the routine use of IV fluids, cold or otherwise, to reduce core temperature in exertional heat illness patients in a pre-hospital setting” (Hemingway et al, 2025).

 References